DustCar/Unreal-Gaming-Programming-Notes/README.md

 To make the camera not as snappy, you must enable _Camera Lag_ and _Camera Rotation Lag_ in the Details tab of the **Spring Arm component**.

+#### Useful Functions
+Functions that can be useful for 3rd person that I don't have a section for

+- `AController::GetPlayerViewPoint(&FVector Location, &FRotator Rotator)`: Returns location and rotation of the player's viewpoint.
+Useful for aiming the 3rd person character using the viewport.

-#### Line Tracing
+## Line Tracing
 A method of Raycasting that performs a collision trace (check) along a line and returns the first object that the trace hits or returns true if a hit is found.
 Raycasting is very effective for aiming using the player's viewpoint, 1st person or 3rd person.
-Helps in determining if a player is actually looking at something.
+Helps in determining if a player, or other actor, is actually looking at something.

 There are multiple types of Raycasting and it includes:
 - `UWorld::LineTraceSingleByChannel(struct FHitResult& OutHit,const FVector& Start,const FVector& End,ECollisionChannel TraceChannel)`: Traces a ray that returns the first hit if blocking hit is found by the specified _Trace Channel_.